-You can end your membership in our plan during the Open Enrollment Period each year.
-During this time, review your health and drug coverage and decide about coverage for the upcoming year.
+You can end your membership in our plan during the Open Enrollment Period.
+During this time, review your health coverage and decide about coverage for the upcoming year.

 - The Open Enrollment Period is from October 15 to December 7. - Choose to keep your current coverage or make changes to your coverage for the upcoming year.
-If you decide to change to a new plan, you can choose any of the following types of plans: - Another Medicare health plan, with or without drug coverage, - Original Medicare with a separate Medicare drug plan, - Original Medicare without a separate Medicare drug plan. - Your membership will end in our plan when your new plan's coverage starts on January 1.
+If you decide to change to a new plan, you can choose any of the following types of plans: - Another Medicare health plan with or without drug coverage, - Original Medicare with a separate Medicare drug plan, - Original Medicare without a separate Medicare drug plan. - What you need to do to switch plans - If you want to switch to Original Medicare: You must ask to disenroll from our plan.
+For more information on how to ask for disenrollment contact Customer Care at 800-457-4708 for additional information.
+(TTY users call 711.
+You may also call 1-800-MEDICARE (1-800-633-4227).
+TTY users call 1-877-486-2048. - If you're currently enrolled in a separate Medicare prescription drug plan: - > Leaving our plan won't affect your enrollment in your drug plan.